 Consular Travel Advice

 Due to ongoing security concerns and civil unrest, US (DOS) advises reconsidering travel (or avoiding nonessential travel) to this country.
 Canada (GAC) advises reconsidering travel (or avoiding nonessential travel) within 20 km (12 mi) of the border with Senegal, including the road from São Domingos (Cacheu Region) to Mpack, Senegal.
 UK (FCO) and Australia (DFAT) have no current warnings.

 Low risk of attack by domestic and/or transnational terrorist groups exists throughout the country.
 Targets may include public places and events, including those frequented by tourists, and transportation systems.

-High risk of violent crime (armed robbery and carjacking) exists throughout the country, especially in rural areas.
+High risk of violent crime (armed robbery, carjacking, and assault) exists throughout the country, especially in rural areas.

 High risk of petty crime exists throughout the country, especially in airports, at markets, and in crowded places.